 Much of it was in long strips.
 Look at him go :)

 But there are a few areas, like around the stairs, where we had to get a little creative.

-The benefit of using an air nailer isn’t just its speed; it also forces the nail further into the moulding, which means there are no nail heads to paint over.
+The benefit of using an air nailer isn’t just its speed; it also forces the nail further into the molding, which means there are no nail heads to paint over.
 Instead, I just need to fill the holes with either wood putty or caulk, giving the entire look a much smoother finish.
-Once I have the time (and patience, it’s a lot of moulding!), I’ll spend a few hours filling in any of the gaps.
+Once I have the time (and patience, it’s a lot of molding!), I’ll spend a few hours filling in any of the gaps.

 But even if I don’t get to it for a while, the addition of shoe molding makes the floor look that much better, don’t you think?